donbright/earcutr/README.md

 ### Tradeoffs

 This triangulator is built primarily as an exercise in porting javascript to Rust.
-It is supposed to produce exacly the same output as the javascript version, by using the large amount of test data supplied with the original javascript code.
-The speed is comparable with Mapbox's C++ version of earcut, earcut.hpp, except for tiny polygons where the speed is much slower.
+However some minor details of the implementation have been modified for speed optimization.
+The code is supposed to produce exacly the same output as the javascript version, by using the large amount of test data supplied with the original javascript code.
+The speed is comparable with Mapbox's C++ version of earcut, earcut.hpp, except for input of very small polygons where the speed is much slower.
+See the benchmarking section for more detail.

 If you want to get correct triangulation even on very bad data with lots of self-intersections and earcutr is not precise enough, take a look at